KMPgroup/coding/new_apps/template.md

 We use the following config:

- - database - MySQL (soon to change to PostgreSQL), if a NoSQL solution isn't needed (consult specification or supervisor)
+ - database - MySQL (soon to change to PostgreSQL - this is [why][2]), if a NoSQL solution isn't needed (consult specification or supervisor)
  - template engine - Haml
  - unit testing - RSpec
  - integration testing - RSpec with Capybara